Table of Contents

 Understanding Mutual Wills

-A mutual will operates through a legally binding agreement between two or more parties, often a married couple or life partners, outlining how their assets are to be distributed after their deaths.1 Here's a breakdown of how a mutual will works:
+A mutual will is a legally binding agreement between two or more people, often spouses or partners.
+It outlines how their assets will be distributed after both have passed away.1 Here is how it works.

 Binding Agreement